Ksz-K/eStore/README.md

 This repository contains Front-End part of the application that is built based on the full MERN stack.

-Hosted and running fron-end application can be found here: https://kszk-estore.netlify.com/
+Hosted and running front-end application can be found here: https://kszk-estore.netlify.com/

 ### Back-end